embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 ### Abstract Syntax Notation One (ASN.1)

 ASN.1 is an abstract syntax that defines a machine encoding independent way of representing ( encoding, transmitting and decoding) data.
-Being an abstract syntax, it only defines the structure of the data tree and leaves the actual data representation to application specific implementations.
-In other words, ASN.1 is a schema language (simply put).
+Being an abstract syntax, it only defines the structure of a data tree and leaves actual data representation (encoding) to application specific implementations.
+In other (simple) words, ASN.1 is a schema language.
 To give an idea of what this means, ASN.1 can be used to define the schema for formats like JSON, XML etc.

 A tip for later: In the schema representation , a `SEQUENCE` models an ordered collection of variables of different type

 ### Object identifier (OID)

-In the context of digital certificates, OID refers to the ITU-T maintained tree based object identifier hierarchy that allows unambiguous representation of information in the form of a dot separated number.
+In the context of digital certificates, OID refers to ITU-T maintained tree based object identifier hierarchy that allows unambiguous representation of information in the form of a dot separated number.

-For example 2.5.4.8 is the doted representation of the OID of the tree `{joint-iso-itu-t(`2`) ds(`5`) attributeType(`4`) stateOrProvinceName(`8`)}` .
-A certificate will use this OID to indicate that the following string is the state or province of the entoty to which the certificate was issued.
+For example `2.5.4.8` is the doted OID representation of `{joint-iso-itu-t(`2`) ds(`5`) attributeType(`4`) stateOrProvinceName(`8`)}` .
+A certificate will use this OID as the tag of a string tthat represents the state or province of the entity to which a certificate was issued.

 [OID Repository](http://www.oid-info.com){:target="_blank"} is a good place to lookup entities in the OID tree.

 #### OID encoding (for DER)

 Special encoding rules have been defined to represent OIDs inside the ASN.1 tree .
 Note that ASN.1 by itself is agnostic of encoding rules.
-The rule illustrated below is part of the `DER` specification .
+The rule illustrated below is part of `DER` specification .
 (More on DER in the next session)

-For directly encoded OID components, the individual octets should have the first bit as `0`.
+For directly encoded OID components, the individual octets should have first bit as `0`.

 Consider a dummy OID `1.2.62329.4`.
 OID binary encoding for octet representation is done using the following rules.

 **Step 1**: The first two components (`A.B`) are encoded as `40*A+B` .
 In this case, it would be `2A` (Hex of `42`)

-**Step 2**: Since the third component (`62329`) has more than 7 bits in it, we need to split it into multiple octets with only the leading octet having MSB =1.
+**Step 2**: Since the third component (`62329`) has more than 7 bits in it, we need to split it into multiple octets with only leading octet having MSB =1.

-For this, first convert the number into binary and split into groups of 7 bits (Pad 0s to form the leading set to form an octet)
+For this, first convert the number into binary and split into groups of 7 bits (Pad 0s to form a leading set to form an octet)
 `000_0011 110_0110 111_1001`

-Set the MSB of all octets except last to 1.
+Set MSB of all octets except last to 1.
 Set MSB of last octet to 0.
-Now, convert the resulting decimal into hex
+Now, convert resulting decimal into hex
 `1000_0011 1110_0110 0111_1001` = `0x83E679`

 **Step 3**: since the last component has a value with less than 7 bits, it can be converted to hex directly.

-So the final HEX encoded OID of `1.2.62329.4` would be `2A 83 E6 79 04`
+Final HEX encoded OID of `1.2.62329.4` would be `2A 83 E6 79 04`

 ### Distinguished Encoding Rules (DER)